 What happens when you stop taking Ozempic?

-Five things tend to happen on a curve, not all at once.
-Appetite returns first, usually in the second or third week off the medication.
+Several things tend to happen on a curve, not all at once.
+Appetite usually returns first, often in the second or third week off the medication.
 Food noise, the mental chatter about food, builds gradually and often peaks around weeks four to eight.
-Weight can bounce two to four pounds in the first two weeks from water, glycogen, and slower gut transit, before any real fat regain.
-Fasting glucose can rise in those who took Ozempic for type 2 diabetes or prediabetes.
-GI side effects fade within a couple of weeks.
-None of that is withdrawal.
-It is the underlying biology coming back.
-A structured plan around protein, training, weighing, and sleep is what holds the loss after the drug clears.
+Weight can bounce two to four pounds in the first couple of weeks from water, glycogen, and slower gut transit, before any real fat regain.
+Fasting glucose can rise in people who took Ozempic for type 2 diabetes or prediabetes.
+GI side effects usually fade within a couple of weeks.
+None of that is chemical withdrawal; it is the underlying biology coming back as the drug clears.
+A plan around protein, training, weighing, and sleep is what most people lean on to hold the loss afterward.
+Talk to your healthcare provider before stopping.
+This is educational, not medical advice.

 Related questions